Important Update: Read this before going any further

 Point being, I abhor dogma – even coming from myself.
 Which is another reason why I’m not a fit for the “guru business.”

-If you want to be a rock star guru, you’ve got to be VERY comfortable with issuing dogmatic statements.
+If you want to be a rock star guru, you’ve got to be VERY comfortable constantly making dogmatic statements.

 For me, that’s just not a reality as I believe there are literally hundreds of different ways of getting shit done.